giorgiazaccaria/giorgiazaccaria.github.io/01research.md

 _Manuscript in preparation_

 - **Fuzzy cellCLUST** \
-with Luis A. García Escudero, Francesca Greselin and Agustín Mayo-Íscar \
+with Lorenzo Banzakour, Luis A. García Escudero, Francesca Greselin and Agustín Mayo-Íscar \
 _Manuscript in preparation_

 - **Mixtures of Disjoint Factor Analyzers** \